10/24/2024

 Analyst, Northland Capital Markets

 Okay, that's awesome.
 And then last one for me, just trying to dig a little bit more into the strong bookings.
-I know back in the first core call, we talked and discussed about the really interesting AI opportunities especially within the power and protection.
-So I was just curious if any of those bookings that you guys saw in September and October have been related to any AI orders or AI end products or maybe any other the kind of emerging growth opportunities for you whether that's e-mobility space or rail?
+I know back in the first court call, we talked or discussed about the really interesting AI opportunities, especially within the power and protection.
+So I was just curious if any of those bookings that you guys saw in September and October have been related to any AI orders or AIN products or maybe any other of the kind of emerging growth opportunities for you, whether that's e-mobility space or rail?

 speaker

 Yeah, I think the answer in short is yes.
 So some of the bookings have come from AI customers and as we also, so we have to kind of follow hard orders bookings that we got.
-Also, as we just look at the conversations being had and the forecast with other guides that are about to or haven't yet put bookings on the books, we expect that to kind of come in short order as well.
+Also, as we just look at the conversations being had in the forecast with other guides that are, you know, are about to or haven't yet put bookings on the books yet, we expect that to kind of come in short order as well.
 So I think the answer to your question is correct.
-The other one that we saw in the bookings that had a nice growth is our Fuses business.
-And Fuses generally, it's considered one of the earlier recovery items in our industry so it is a good leader indicator.
-So Fuses was up pretty materially for us in Q3.
-And I think when it was about to the 30, 35%, I think it was up, right?
-So it was nice to see the Fuses up, coupled with the bookings, these are good solid indicators.
+The other one that we saw in the booking that had a nice growth is our fuses business.
+And fuses generally, you know, it's considered one of the earlier recovery items in our industry.
+So it is a good leader indicator.
+So fuses was up pretty materially for us in Q3.
+And I think, Lynn, it was roughly 30%, 35%, I think it was up, right?
+So it was nice to see the fuses up, coupled with the bookings.
+These are good, solid indicators.

 speaker